thaithanhtuan/MyMGVTON/README.md

 - [ ] Add bottoms, with sample short and long pants or short and long skirts.
 - [ ] Increase the weights of gan loss and check the results
 - [ ] Think to change the input and network structures.
 For example.
 Mask input instead of color cloth input.
 And the effects of residual network. by comparing the results without it.
+- [ ] Change the weight on loss of difference part of clothes.
++ boundary focus more
++ base on average area all the dataset (statistical) ==> weight on loss of each human part label
++ soft weight, some clothes on same body part effect the weight on loss ==> skirt and pant on same bottom...

 ### Stage II